-There are a couple customizable segments of a home loan that have a big financial impact for borrowers, and it’s important to be able to identify if the associated math is worth it.
+There’s more to financing a home than most people think.
+No single borrower is the same as another, therefore no home loan is the same as another.
+Borrowers have different variables from each other; credit scores, down payments, length of time they plan to own the home, risk tolerances, and housing budgets to name a few.
+These differentiating variables allow for home loan customization, assuming you’re working with a lender who knows how to customize.
+There are a couple customizable segments of a home loan which have a big financial impact for borrowers, and it’s important to be able to identify if the associated math makes it worthwhile.
 These two segments deal with buying down interest rates and how to pay PMI (when applicable).

 Let’s start with the idea of buying down interest rates.
-Rates are offered with a spread every day.
+Rates are offered with a spread every day-that’s nothing new.
 In most cases, borrowers choose rates that are equal to a par value.
 This means the rate doesn’t cost the borrower any money to get nor does it have any premium built in to act as a credit (cash back) to the borrower.
-As I mentioned, every borrower is different, so each borrower could have a different par-valued rate.
-It’s possible for borrowers to get rates lower than the par-value rates.
-This is when a borrower would pay discount points (fees).
-Paying these fees adds to the cost structure to get a rate at a discounted value.
+As I mentioned, every borrower is different, so each borrower may have a different par-valued rate.
+It’s also possible for borrowers to obtain rates lower than the par-value rates.
+This is when a borrower would pay discount points (fees), and they add to the cost structure to get a rate at a discounted value.
 Is it worth it?
-This is an easy formula but a hard question to answer.
+It’s an easy formula to calculate but a hard question to answer.

 Let’s say the par value rate results in a payment of $1,200 per month.
 The discounted rate results in a payment that’s $1150 per month; a $50 savings.
 The cost of the discounted rate is $4500.
 The break-even point is 90 months (cost / savings).
 Is it worth it?
 Will you be in the same house with the same loan for at least 90 months?